jimmo/ncss-embedded/chapters/2-intro-microbit.md

     sleep(ms)
     display.clear()

-happy(300) # call the function, sleep for 300 ms
+happy(300) # Call the function, sleep for 300 ms
-happy(500) # call it again, sleep for 500 ms this time
+happy(500) # Call it again, sleep for 500 ms this time
 ```

 Here we defined that there is a parameter to the function `happy` called `ms`, and each time we call this function, we use the value of that is passed for `ms`.
 In the above example, the first time we call `happy`, `ms` is set to `300`, the second time we call `happy`, `ms` is set to `500`.